jimmielin/cs205-spring-20-final/docs/index.md

 ### The Needs for HPC and Big Data

-### Solution and comparision with existing work
+### Solutions

-In this project, we are using a combination of two solutions.
-The first solution is simply following Fasoli et al. 2018's workflow and use R Language based slurm batch commands to split the workload.
+In this project, we are applying a combination of two different solutions.
+The first solution is to use R Language based slurm batch commands to split the workload, simply following Fasoli et al. 2018's workflow.
+This solution is performed on both Harvard FAS Research Computer (i.e. Cannon) and AWS.
+The second solution is to develop a containerized, batch version of STILT designed for use on the AWS Cloud, with the ability of properly dealing with the input data, thus enables AWS Batch-based high-performance parallel executation of STILT.
+Detailed descriptions of both solutions and comparision with existing work is shown in section "Parallel Methods and Performance Analysis".

 ## Test Cases Experiments